Separate? separately managed? or both?

 A surgeon or litigator can learn a lot from their rigorous education and from observing leaders in their respective fields in action.
 They can reiterate the facts of cases and why a particular skill or technique was utilized.
 However, the best surgeons and litigators one day have to go beyond observation.
 They have to move from being informed and educated to rolling up their sleeves and doing.

 I generally allocate to separately managed accounts that are actively managed.
-These sophisticated active managers have skill sets and proprietary methodologies well beyond my capabilities, and complement other components of our clients’ portfolios.
+These sophisticated active managers have skill sets and proprietary methodologies well beyond my capabilities and that complement other components of our clients’ portfolios.
 They actively trade as their models or systems deem appropriate, which can be quite challenging for an advisor with a decent size book of business, as well as costly in the absolute and in terms of time management.
-Finally, they add a valuable risk management component to portfolios, which has become an ever-increasing consideration for my management of client assets.
+Finally, they add a valuable risk-management component to portfolios, which has become an ever-increasing consideration for my management of client assets.

 INVESTORS WITH ADVISORS REPORT A HIGHER LEVEL OF KNOWLEDGE ON KEY INVESTMENT GOALS